By: Jiří Lebl (website #1 http://www.jirka.org/ (personal), website #2 http://www.math.okstate.edu/~lebl/ (work: OSU), email: jiri...@gmail.com)

 Please let me know at jiri...@gmail.com if you find any typos or have corrections, extra exercises or material, or any other comments.
 I will always keep all older versions available for download, at least when there are nontrivial updates.
 When the updates are reasonably minor, I will try to preserve pagination and numbering of sections/examples/theorems/equations/exercises as much as possible.

 Do let me know (jiri...@gmail.com) if you use the book for teaching a course!
-So far I know that this book was used, or is being used, in (other than my courses at UIUC and UCSD) Dartmouth College, University of Tennessee, University of Toledo, Grand Valley State University, Fort Lewis College, Mount Vernon Nazarene University, John Tyler Community College, University of Texas at Brownsville, Universidade de Santa Catarina, Texas A&M Corpus Christi, University of British Columbia, University of California at Irvine, and surely others I do not know about.
+The book was used, or is being used (other than my courses at UIUC and UCSD), at over a dozen universities including Dartmouth College, University of Tennessee, University of Toledo, University of British Columbia, University of California at Irvine, University of Kentucky, University of Hawaii, and many others.
 The Saylor Foundation is using it as one of the books for their online Math 221 course.

 See a list of classroom adoptions for more details.